coderefinery/git-intro/README.md

 We have kept the YAML structure in the episode Markdown files for future compatibility but have heavily cut down and modified the layout and include files.

-## ToDo

-* if possible bring the challenges over from software carpentry, they look cool.
-Are they specialized markdown, though?
-* determine what other features we could use

 ## Local development